Jobs at Curtin Singapore

 The Director of Research will work with functional and strategic teams in Curtin Singapore, Curtin University Australia, and the Academic Schools.
 The Director of Research will contribute to the development of strategies relating to research and research training across Curtin Singapore with the goal of ensuring a consistent and coordinated approach that supports Curtin Singapore and the university’s core goals for research.

-2. Key Responsibility Areas:
+2. Key responsibility areas:

 Leadership